 - Where the role can lead Expand / Collapse

 The British Association for Music Therapy (BAMT) is the professional body for music therapists and a source of information, support and involvement for the general public.

 It is a requirement for all HCPC-registered arts therapists to keep their skills and knowledge up to date through continuing professional development (CPD).
 BAMT offers courses, conferences and seminars where therapists can maintain and develop their skills through a range of learning activities.

 Some music therapists choose to specialise in a particular clinical area of interest such as child development, neuro-disability, mental health or palliative care.
+Dementia is an increasing area of specialisation for music therapists.
 Other music therapists choose to work in two or three clinical areas depending on their interests.

 As an experienced practitioner, there are opportunities to develop your skills and take on more managerial roles such as consultant music therapist, where a key task is managing a team of music therapists.
 Music therapists also hold posts such as head of arts therapy, managing a team of therapists including music therapy as well as other therapists such as art therapists or dramatherapists.
 In some contexts there are opportunities to take up lead roles within a multi-disciplinary team.